opennetworkinglab/onos-p4-tutorial/EXERCISE-1.md

 onos> pipeconfs
 ```

+HINT: Use `make onos-cli` to start the ONOS CLI.

 **Reloading the app after the first time**

 If another instance of the same app is running, the command `make app-reload`
 will first deactivate the running instance and load the new one.

 To apply new changes to the P4 program or app implementation, feel free to use
-`make app-build && make app-reload` as many times as you want.
+`make app-build app-reload` as many times as you want.
 The app already
 includes logic to clean up any table entries and other forwarding state from
 ONOS at each reload.